 The default IP due diligence level for GEMOC RC projects is the Type A as described by the Eclipse Foundation, Inc. IP Policy document.
 In the context of the GEMOC RC, projects are published under the Eclipse Public License.

-In the event of any conflict between the terms set forth in the GEMOC RC Charter and the Eclipse Foundation Bylaws, Membership Agreement, Eclipse Development Process, Eclipse Working Group Process, or any policies of the Eclipse Foundation, the terms of the Eclipse Foundation Bylaws, Membership Agreement, processes, or policies shall take precedence.
+In the event of any conflict between the terms set forth in the GEMOC RC Charter and the Eclipse Foundation Bylaws, Membership Agreement, Development Process, Working Group Process, or any policies of the Eclipse Foundation, the terms of the Eclipse Foundation Bylaws, Membership Agreement, processes, or policies shall take precedence.

 The GEMOC RC will apply the Eclipse Foundation processes where applicable.
-In particular, the following processes shall be applied to the work of the RC itself:

 Projects hosted by the Eclipse Foundation in the context of the GEMOC Research Consortium apply the Eclipse development process and best practices of openness, transparency and meritocracy.
 As such, these projects are open to participation by developers or contributors based on their merits.
 They can submit contributions to the project that will be considered for inclusion by the project committers.
 Committer status is acquired by contributors after election by existing committers as described in the Eclipse Development Process.